google/go-cloud/internal/docs/design.md

 // package escape provider helpers for escaping and unescaping strings. package escape

-// Escape returns s, with all bytes for which shouldEscape returns true
+// Escape returns s, with all runes for which shouldEscape returns true
-// escaped.
+// escaped to "__0xXXXX__", where XXXX is the hex representation of the rune
+// value.
+For example, " " would escape to "__0x20__".
 //
+// Non-UTF-8 strings will have their non-UTF-8 characters escaped to
+// unicode.ReplacementChar; the original value is lost.
+Please file an
+// issue if you need non-UTF8 support.
+//
-// shouldEscape takes the whole string and an index instead of a single
+// Note: shouldEscape takes the whole string as a slice of runes and an
+// index.
+Passing it a single byte or a single rune doesn't provide
-// byte because some escape decisions require context.
-For example, we
+// enough context for some escape decisions; for example, the caller might
-// might want to escape the second "/" in "//" but not the first one. func Escape(shouldEscape func(s string, i int) bool, s string) string {...}
+// want to escape the second "/" in "//" but not the first one.
+// We pass a slice of runes instead of the string or a slice of bytes
+// because some decisions will be made on a rune basis (e.g., encode
+// all non-ASCII runes).
+func Escape(s string, shouldEscape func(s []rune, i int) bool) string { ... }

 // Unescape reverses Escape.
 func Unescape(s string) string {...}